Hello friends and gamers,

 The true ending, however, can be unlocked if the player clears all the hidden trials in the game.
 Juan stops Carlos and Lupita still dies, but Lupita is then revived by Juan’s mystical mask that was given to him by Tostada!
 Soon after, the couple return to the village and live a happily married life!
 Yay! 😀

 Third-person co-op tactical shooter series, Army of Two, marked a third entrance into the gaming universe in 2013.
-The Devil’s Cartel features two original protagonists, Alpha and Bravo, who get mixed up with the Mexican Cartel and face off against El Diablo, a familiar, yet shocking threat from their past.
+The Devil’s Cartel features two original protagonists, Alpha and Bravo.
+Our heroes mingle in the affairs of the Mexican Cartel.
+An infamous figure called El Diablo joins the war.
+He ends up as a familiar, yet shocking threat from Alpha and Bravo’s past.
 Army of Two was on the rise to being a powerful franchise, but critics disliked the removal of co-op interactions that were in previous games.
-It was launched between Tomb Raider and Bioshock: Infinite as well, which sent this title a little under people’s radar.
-Fans have yet to be teased with a 4th Army of Two game, and it doesn’t look like we’ll get another one any time soon.
+The Devil’s Cartel was also launched between Tomb Raider and Bioshock: Infinite.
+I’m sure that was a partial reason that sent this title a little under people’s radar.
+Fans have yet to be teased with a 4th Army of Two game, and it sadly doesn’t look like we’ll get another one any time soon.

-Anyway, Fiona is saved by Alpha and Bravo five years prior to the events of The Devil’s Cartel.
+Fiona is number 2 on my Cinco de Mayo celebration list for Hispanic video game characters.
+Five years prior to the events of The Devil’s Cartel, Fiona is saved by Alpha and Bravo .
 At one point, Fiona rescues them from a cartel compound and regroups at her safehouse.
 Fiona brings Alpha and Bravo back to her safe house and agrees to help them in their mission to takedown the cartel.
 She was a strong and independent Mexican female character that performed excellent hand-to-hand combat and held military commando experience!
 Unfortunately, she died at the hands of El Diablo later in the game, but that doesn’t take away from the fact she was an awesome Hispanic video game character.

 The Evil Within is one of my favorite video games of all time!
 It’s right up there with Bioshock.
 I have to say, The Evil Within is a crazy ride, and The Evil Within 2 launches you ever deeper into the rabbit hole of weird/horrific/supernatural.
 I love it!